Pat Angerer: Indianapolis Colts

-In the 2010 NFL Draft Angerer was selected by the Indianapolis Colts with the sixty-third overall pick.
+In the 2010 NFL draft, Angerer was selected in the second round by the Indianapolis Colts with the 63rd overall pick.

 Angerer finished the 2010 preseason with 36 tackles and 2 sacks.
 He started the season backing up Gary Brackett at middle linebacker.
 Angerer made his first career start during Week 6 against the Washington Redskins in place of an injured Brackett.
 Angerer had an impressive game with 11 tackles, a sack and 2 passes defended.

 In 2011, Angerer was the starting middle linebacker for all 16 regular season games and he led the Colts in tackles with 148.

 Atlanta Falcons

 On July 22, 2014, Angerer signed a one-year contract with the Atlanta Falcons.
 He was subsequently released by the Falcons for final roster cuts before the start of the 2014 season.

 On October 14, 2014, Angerer announced his retirement.

 NFL statistics

 Personal life

 Angerer is the son of Mary and Cliff Angerer.
 He has three older brothers and one older sister.
 In middle school he was a star baseball player for the Bettendorf Diamondkings.
 Angerer proposed to his high school sweetheart, Mary Beth Porter, after the Orange Bowl victory.
 They were married on July 10, 2010, in Bettendorf, IA.

-Pat and Tavian Banks are currently the only former Bettendorf Bulldogs to be drafted into the NFL.
+Pat, Tavian Banks, and Darien Porter are currently the only former Bettendorf Bulldogs to be drafted into the NFL.